 We encourage employees to maintain substantial ownership of the Company's stock through our MIP Ownership Incentive Award.
 All MIP participants are eligible for an additional incentive award up to the equivalent of one month's salary by maintaining significant ownership of UPS equity securities.
-The MIP ownership incentive award is paid in the same proportion of cash and RPUs as the MIP performance incentive award.
+The MIP ownership incentive award is paid in the same proportion of RPUs and cash as the MIP performance incentive award.
 The amount of the award is equal to the value of the participant's equity ownership, multiplied by an ownership incentive award percentage.
 The ownership incentive award percentage is 1.25% for the Chief Executive Officer and 1.50% for the other Named Executive Officers, and the maximum award that can be earned is one month's salary.

-Ownership levels for the 2015 awards were determined by totaling the number of UPS shares in the participant's family group accounts and the participant's unvested restricted units and deferred compensation shares.
-The number of UPS shares is multiplied by the closing price of a class B share on the NYSE on December 31, 2015.
+Ownership levels for the 2016 awards were determined as of December 31, 2016 by totaling the number of UPS shares in the participant's family group accounts and the participant's unvested restricted units and deferred compensation shares.
+The number of UPS shares is multiplied by the closing price of a class B share on the NYSE on December 31, 2016.
 All of the eligible Named Executive Officers earned the maximum MIP ownership incentive award.
-Due to his retirement, Kurt Kuehn was not eligible for an ownership incentive award for 2015.